bit-bots/bitbots_main/README.md

     b_i = 51
     ```

-  For large color spaces, loading of such files could take a while.
+  For large color spaces, loading of such files takes a while.

 - **```.pickle```**
   Generally, this is a generated binary representation of color spaces to speed up the loading times of the ```.yaml``` format.